Projects, Versions, And Scenarios Explained

 Scenarios

 A scenario is one modeled setup inside a version.
-Each version can contain up to two scenarios: battery + inverter only, and solar + battery + inverter.
+In normal use, one version carries one working scenario, either battery + inverter only or solar + battery + inverter.

 Calculate behavior